jeffhowarth/eeprimer/src/04/code/community_palette.md

 In this community resource, palettes are contained in an Earth Engine _module_, or a collection of data objects that can be called from other scripts.
 This follows the _modular programming_ paradigm that seeks to break complex tasks into simple, reusable sub-tasks.

-For example, many EE problems require the coder to create a palette to call as a visualization parameter.
+Many EE problems require the coder to create a palette to call as a visualization parameter.
 So rather than force all coders to do this from scratch each time, Gena, Fedor, and Justin wrote up a module that contains many different solutions to this task.
 Then they very kindly shared this module (for no cost) with the broader EE user community.

 The snippet below loads the ee-palettes module into a variable called _palettes_.